lucaspereirasouzat/backslash/README.md

 ## Introduction

-Welcome to **Backslash** – the Linux-only, open-source alternative to Raycast that you didn’t know you needed, and maybe you still don’t.
-But hey, you’re here, so let’s roll with it.
+Welcome to **Backslash** – the Linux-only, open-source alternative to Raycast that you didn't know you needed.
+It's a powerful productivity tool that allows users to quickly search, launch applications, and execute custom commands, all from a sleek, keyboard-driven interface.
+With its extensible plugin system, Backslash brings the flexibility and customization that Linux users love to the world of productivity launchers.

-If you're tired of seeing shiny, sleek apps for macOS while us Linux users eat crumbs from the tech table, well, here’s Backslash.
-It’s like Raycast’s weird, estranged uncle who wasn’t invited to the fancy family dinners, but showed up anyway.
-And guess what?
-We're doing it _our_ way.

 Sure, Raycast is slick, smooth, and sophisticated.
 But Backslash?
 Backslash has **character**.
 So get comfortable and give it a shot — because Linux users deserve nice things too (even if it’s held together by shell scripts and pure spite).